benrucker/JermaBot/README.md

 ## Setup

-You can add this bot to your server or install it locally.
+You can add this bot to your server (recommended) or install it locally.

 ### Adding JermaBot to your server